KennethJAllen/turn-sequence/README.md

 - Check if each grid point is in the city polygon.
 Toss it if it is not.
 - Snap each grid point to the road with the Google Roads API.
     - If a point does not have a road nearby it is tossed.
 This is useful for city polygons like Boston's which have a large portion in the ocean.
 - Loop over each pair of snapped points.
-If they are different, calculate the route betweenn them with the Google Routes API.
+If they are different, calculate the route between them with the Google Routes API.
     - The number of calls to Google Routes is $O(\text{granularity}^4)$.
 Therefore the granularity should be chosen small, e.g. less than 10.
-- Process the ouptut directions into a sequence of left and right turns.
+- Process the output directions into a sequence of left and right turns.

 ## Analysis